s116821/MagDragoRustSemverAction/docs/QUICKSTART.md

 ```

 The action will:
-1. Detect this is a source code change (patch bump)
+1. Check for existing tags (first run: none found)
-2. Update Cargo.toml to the new version
+2. Read version from Cargo.toml (or use default-base)
-3. Create a git tag (e.g., `v0.1.1`)
+3. Create initial git tag (e.g., `v0.5.0` or `v0.1.0`)
-4. Push the commit and tag
+4. On future runs: detect changes and bump version accordingly
 5. Your workflow continues with the build

 ## Version Bump Rules